 African greys are even capable of singing.

-Numerous examples exist on television, online media, and elsewhere, of African greys demonstrating vocabularies of several hundred words, and the ability to replicate almost any sound.
+There are numerous examples on television, online media, and elsewhere, of African greys demonstrating vocabularies of several hundred words, and the ability to replicate almost any sound.

 There is almost no overlap between the habitats of the two species.